Creative Industries Council

 T:+44 (0)207 713 9800

-The Department for Culture, Media & Sport is a UK government department working to make Britain the world's most creative and exciting place to live, visit and do business.
-It protects and promotes cultural and artistic heritage and helps businesses and communities to grow by investing in innovation and highlighting Britain as a fantastic place to visit.
+The Department for Digital, Culture, Media & Sport is a UK government department working to drive growth, enrich lives and promote Britain abroad.
+It aims to protect and promote the UK's cultural and artistic heritage and help businesses and communities to grow by investing in innovation and highlighting Britain as a fantastic place to visit.
+It helps to give the UK a unique advantage on the global stage, striving for economic success to make Britain the world's most creative and exciting place to live, visit and do business.

 department for International trade